ykawataki/c2c/README.md

 Could you help me understand the code structure and suggest improvements?
 ```

-The output format is specifically designed to help AI models understand:
+The output format is designed for optimal use with AI models:
+- Clear file boundaries with unique delimiters
-- Project structure and hierarchical relationships
+- Preserved directory structure and relationships
-- File contents with clear, unambiguous boundaries
-- Complete directory hierarchy and organization
 - Metadata about excluded files and patterns
+- UTF-8 encoded text content only

 ## Output Format